 The Henson team is in good company.
 Every wave of raunchy comedy comes with examples of movies that went too far just for the sake of topping the other movies.
 So the R-rated puppet movie has the same caveat, although The Happytime Murders is not alone in this genre.

 Team America: World Police certainly went farther, but it suited Trey Parker and Matt Stone’s confrontational satire.
-The Happytime Murders still follows the sort of vaudevillian Muppet rhythm, so extended silly string cum shots and beaver shots don’t really fit into that structure.
+The Happytime Murders still follows the sort of vaudevillian Muppet rhythm, so extended naughty shots don’t really fit into that structure.

 I understand that most audiences did not see the theater production of Avenue Q. Movie audiences may be witnessing puppet sex for the first time.
 However, even within the course of one movie, that’s one joke that can’t sustain 90 minutes.